montagejs/montagejs.org/docs/exploring-components.md

 This means that when you use a FooBar component in a MontageJS application the only portion of its template that will be rendered is the `foo-bar` element.

-><div class="note">**Note:** MontageJS components are reusable, that is, you can insert them multiple times in the same document, which is why we use a [custom data-attribute](http://www.whatwg.org/specs/web-apps/current-work/multipage/elements.html#custom-data-attribute), `data-montage-id`, to identify elements and not the document-unique HTML `id` attribute.
-This also gives you the freedom to use the `id` attribute for styling, whether for performance or legacy reasons.</div>
+>**Note:** MontageJS components are reusable, that is, you can insert them multiple times in the same document, which is why we use a [custom data-attribute](http://www.whatwg.org/specs/web-apps/current-work/multipage/elements.html#custom-data-attribute), `data-montage-id`, to identify elements and not the document-unique HTML `id` attribute.
+This also gives you the freedom to use the `id` attribute for styling, whether for performance or legacy reasons.

 Next, the CSS file: By default, we start off with an almost blank style sheet, waiting for you to bring it to life by adding your meticulously crafted rules.
 The only content we pass along is the class name of the root element.